 Hot Rolled Asphalt (HRA):

-Hot Rolled Asphalt (HRA) is a composition of bitumen, aggregate and sand.
-It is a highly dense and pre-coated chipping asphalt and comes with high skid resistance ability.
-A high PSV (polished stone value) value chipping makes the HRA more skid resistance.
+Hot Rolled Asphalt (HRA) is a composition of bitumen, aggregate, and sand.
+It is highly dense and pre-coated chipping asphalt and comes with a high skid resistance ability.
+A high PSV (polished stone value) value chipping makes the HRA more skid-resistant.

-As a result, it generates a high level of noise due to vehicle tyre friction and so, its not suitable for the urban road but useful for rural high-speed roads or motorways.
-It needs less maintenance and resurfacing compare to TSCS.
+As a result, it generates a high level of noise due to vehicle tyres friction and so, it's not suitable for the urban road but useful for rural high-speed roads or motorways.
+It needs less maintenance and resurfacing compared to TSCS.

-Capping Layer is also considered as a part of the Pavement Foundation and termed as an unbound layer.
+Capping Layer is also considered a part of the Pavement Foundation and termed as an unbound layer.
 The aggregate used in Capping is generally of inferior quality than the sub-base course.
-It supports the Sub-base and minimises the damage of the sub-base from excessive vehicular loading.
+It supports the Sub-base and minimizes the damage of the sub-base from excessive vehicular loading.

-The capping layer provides additional strength to the Sub-Base and also shield the underlying soil from heavy construction vehicle and machine loading during the construction stage.
+The capping layer provides additional strength to the Sub-Base and also shields the underlying soil from heavy construction vehicles and machine loading during the construction stage.

-Geogrid is predominantly a Geosynthetics and made like an open mesh grid structure.
-It enhances the tensile strength of the underlying soil and minimises the undercutting soil.
-It holds soil particles but permits the movement of fluids, so greatly enhance the performance of the Pavement Sub-Base.
+Geogrid is predominantly a Geosynthetics and is made like an open mesh grid structure.
+It enhances the tensile strength of the underlying soil and minimizes the undercutting soil.
+It holds soil particles but permits the movement of fluids, so greatly enhances the performance of the Pavement Sub-Base.